FBTO45/Project_Python_Pacmann/README.md

 ## Explanation of Attributes and Methods

-1. The `items` attribute has a list type, used to store all items in the transaction.
+1. The `items` attribute has a `list type,` used to store all items in the transaction.
-2. The `total_price` attribute has the float type, used to store the total price of an item after discounts.
+2. The `total_price` attribute has the `float type,` used to store the total price of an item after discounts.
-3. The `discount` attribute has the float type, used to store the total amount of discount obtained.
+3. The `discount` attribute has the `float type,` used to store the total amount of discount obtained.
 4. The `self.items` attribute is a reference to the items attribute in the instance (object) created.
-5. The `self.total_price` attribute is a reference to the total_price attribute in the instance (object) created.
+5. The `self.total_price` attribute is a reference to the `total_price` attribute in the instance (object) created.
 6. The `self.discount` attribute is a reference to the discount attribute in the instance (object) created.
-7. Method `add_item(self, item)` to add items to the transaction into a list of items containing three elements, including: `item name [0], number of items [1], and price per item [2]`.
+7. Method `add_item(self, item)` to `add items` to the transaction into a list of items containing three elements, including: `item name [0], number of items [1], and price per item [2]`.
 8. The `update_item_name(self, item_name, new_item)` method is used to update the item name.
 It has two parameters, `item_name` is the name of a previously existing `item,` and `new_item` is the name of the `new item`.
-9. The `update_item_quantity(self, item_name, new_quantity)` method is used to update the number of items.
+9. The `update_item_quantity(self, item_name, new_quantity)` method is used to update the number of `items`.
 It has two parameters, item_name is the name of the item whose quantity you want to update, and new_quantity is the number of new items.
 10. The `update_item_price(self, item_name, new_price)` method is used to update the item price.
 It has two parameters, `item_name` is the name of the item whose price you want to update, and new_price is the price of the new item.
 11. Method `delete_item(self, item_name)` to delete items from the transaction.
 The `item_name` parameter is the name of the item you want to delete.
 12. Method `reset_transaction(self)` to empty or delete all items from the shopping cart.